-Following the exciting results that the property was supporting two rare species, the Rogers contacted CALT to begin considering a conservation easement for Coldwater Farm.
-Conservation easements are defined by state law (ARS 33-271) and serve to protect land for specific “conservation purposes” that include “protecting a relatively natural habitat of fish, wildlife or plants or similar ecosystem.”
-The property has high potential for habitat improvement, thereby increasing plant and animal diversity and abundance across the property.
+Following the exciting results that the property was supporting two rare species, the Rogers Family contacted Central Arizona Land Trust (CALT) to begin considering a conservation easement for Coldwater Farm.
+Conservation easements are agreements between a willing property-owner and a land trust that protect the property from future subdivision and development in order to conserve areas that have important natural, ecological, scenic, and agricultural values.
+Coldwater Farm has high potential for habitat improvement, thereby increasing plant and animal diversity and abundance across the property.
 Additionally, the water resources attached to the land will be protected by the easement, thus further supporting the conservation values.

-Tax-deductible gifts will be used to meet the fundraising goal of $65,000 by December 31, 2018.
-All It’s for the Birds donations will be directed to cover the required components associated with establishing the conservation easement – including an appraisal, natural resource baseline reports, surveys and a stewardship contribution.
+CALT welcomes donations either by check (marked “It’s for the Birds!”) or online: www.centralazlandtrust.org/donate.
+All donations will be deducted to cover the required components associated with establishing the conservation easement – including an appraisal, natural resource baseline reports, surveys and a stewardship contribution.
 The stewardship contribution ensures that CALT has the financial ability to oversee the conservation easement in perpetuity.
-The funds are held in trust with the Arizona Community Foundation.
+The funds are held in trust with the Arizona Community Foundation (ACF).

 CALT background: CALT is dedicated to its mission, “to preserve and protect open space, wildlife habitat, working agricultural lands, and the scenic and cultural values of central and northern Arizona for future generations” since 1989.
 Contact us at email@example.com or call us at (928) 445-7790.